Ritik261/Task-Manager-Web-App/readme.md

-# Todo App - MERN Stack
+# Task Manager App - MERN Stack

 ## About the Project
 This is a MERN (MongoDB, Express.js, React.js, Node.js) Todo application built using Create React App.
 It allows users to create, manage, and delete tasks in a todo list.